 Connect with Cherice on Twitter, @cherice_r.

 Christine teaches environmental education because she believes there is more to education than just what is found in books.
-Real-world conversations and experiences are paramount to the education of well-rounded kids who are willing to fight for themselves and their world.
+Real-world conversation and experience are of paramount importance to well-rounded kids willing to fight for themselves and their world.

 Connect with Ed on Instagram, @educationalontogeny.

 Isabel Anaya is entering her 21st year of being an educator in Northside ISD in Helotes, TX.
 She is a fifth-grade teacher at Charles L. Kuentz, Jr. Elementary School and is dedicated to making a difference in the environment and igniting passion in others.
 Isabel teaches students to understand the impact they are making in their environment on a daily basis.
 To build awareness and reverse monarch decline, her students play an active part in the National Wildlife Federation Monarch Heroes Program.

 Connect with Isabel on Twitter, @isabel_anaya1.